Self Assessment and payments on account are the bane of many self-employed people’s existence.

 therefore find it easier to settle the remainder of their bill.

 You should think carefully before doing this.
 Remember that, if your income is the same or higher in the next tax year, you will still have to pay the same amount.

 All you are really doing is delaying the pain, rather than eliminating it altogether.
-It is also important to note that underpayments will be subject to interest.
-If you reduce your Payment on Account and it subsequently turns out that you have underpaid, you will have to pay interest on the outstanding amount.
+It’s also important to note that underpayments will be subject to interest.
+If you reduce your payment on account and it subsequently turns out that you have underpaid, you will have to pay interest on the outstanding amount.
 This can significantly increase your tax bill.